 Cuyamaca College provides career, technical and general education to students who plan to complete their formal education at the community college level.
 In addition, the college provides the lower division requirements in general education and preprofessional majors for those students who plan to transfer to four-year colleges and universities.
-To assist students in educational planning, this section describes the graduation requirements for the Associate in Science (AS) degree and the Associate in Arts (AA) degree.
+To assist students in educational planning, this section describes the graduation requirements for the Associate in Science (AS) degree.